 Half Shell is a tiny little basement bar with a few plastic tables and Christmas lights that never seem to come down.
 Despite this (and the fact that they’re in the Midwest), they have excellent seafood.
 Sit at the bar, order some beers, and get oysters, shrimp, or fried frog legs.
 Just note that it’s cash only, which actually makes it fairly easy to stay on budget - open your wallet, hand the cash to your server, and say, “Give me this much.”
 (Don’t actually do that.)

 Unsurprisingly, Oyster Bah has oysters.
 They are fresh and very good, and you should order them whenever you’re here.
 But beyond that, the menu has other great, reasonably-priced seafood dishes.
-You’ll find fish and chips, mussels, and fish tacos, and the casual space is perfect for meeting friends after work, but still nice enough for a low-key date night.
+You’ll find fish and chips, salads, and sandwiches, and the casual space is perfect for meeting friends after work, but still nice enough for a low-key date night.

 Dog Haus is a hot dog chain from LA that was brave enough to open a location in a city that’s highly opinionated about hot dogs.
 It was a good decision - the hot dogs here are really good, in part because all of them are served on King’s Hawaiian buns.
-The specialty versions, in particular, are delicious - we especially like the Scott Baioli (with caramelized onions) - and the drinks are highly affordable.
+The specialty versions, in particular, are delicious and the drinks are highly affordable.
 The space is large, making this a good place for big groups of people looking to not spend a ton of money.
 They even have an off-menu Chicago-style dog you can order.